huzecong/argtyped/README.md

 - [ ] Support `action="append"` or `action="extend"` for `List[T]` types.
   - Technically this is not a problem, but there's no elegant way to configure whether this behavior is desired.
-- [ ] Throw (suppressable) warnings on using non-type callables as types.
+- [ ] Throw (suppressible) warnings on using non-type callables as types.
 - [ ] Support converting an `attrs` class into `Arguments`.
 - [ ] Support forward references in type annotations.